corrosion-rs/corrosion/README.md

 project.
 Corrosion can automatically import executables, static libraries, and dynamic libraries from a workspace or package manifest (`Cargo.toml` file).

+## Fork features

+This fork aims to add support for building `lib` targets.
+Specifially, it aims to add support for building and testing `lib` crates.

 ## Features
 - Automatic Import of Executable, Static, and Shared Libraries from Rust Crate
 - Easy Installation of Rust Executables